RootCellar/PixelEngine/README.md

 ## Development
 ---

 Note: Development of this engine is nicer on Linux!
+You get to use scripts to do all the little jobs for you.

+On linux, the process is built to be pretty smooth.
+Just make your edits, use `./fastbuild.sh' in `Scripts` folder, and test things out before committing.

+Building everything as a jar is as easy as `cd Scripts` and `./jar.sh`.

 Reach out to RootCellar9877@GMail.com if you wish to assist with development.
+Otherwise, happy modding/game building!

 ## Examples
 ---